global-input/global-input-message/README.md

 ```shell
 npm install --save qrcode.react
 ```
-If you are not using the ReactJS framework, you may choose to use [davidshimjs's qrcode](https://github.com/davidshimjs/qrcodejs):
+If you are not using the ReactJS framework, you may choose to use [davidshimjs's qrcode](https://github.com/davidshimjs/qrcodejs) or choose any QR code javascript library available:

  ```shell
  npm install --save davidshimjs-qrcodejs